 Get Baby on A Good Routine

 This was some of the more practical advice I received as a new mom.
-It’s not something that you need to start right away, but having a good sleep routine saved my sanity as a new mom, I loved that I could put my baby to sleep around 7 pm and have my evening free.
+It’s not something that you need to start right away, but following an EASY baby schedule saved my sanity as a new mom, I loved that I could put my baby to sleep around 7 pm and have my evening free.
 Eventually, she extended her stretches more and more and getting solid rest made me a better mom!

 What about you?
 What was some of the best advice for new moms that helped you?
 Leave it in the comments below to help for other new moms!